DiegoMars/Learning/README.md

 # Learning
-This is just a learning repository for me
+This is my repo where I have anything from school or personal learning

 Plan to have code on:
-    Python
+* Python
-    Javascript
+* Javascript
-    C++ (For class)
+* C++